Do Solar Panels Increase Home Value?

 In addition, most homeowners can take advantage of the 30% federal solar tax credit.
 A tax credit is a dollar-for-dollar reduction in taxes owed to the IRS.
-Therefore, a $15,000 solar power system can qualify for a $4,500 tax credit.
-In many cases, the increase in home value and the tax credit combined will cover most of the cost of the solar system, plus you can enjoy years of lower energy bills before you sell.
+For example, a $15,000 solar power system can qualify for up to a $4,500 tax credit.
+In many cases, the increase in home value and national, state or local incentives can save homeowners significant money, plus you can enjoy years of lower energy bills before you sell.

 Factors That Influence Home Value With Solar Panels

 There are several factors and benefits that influence home value with solar panels.
 Here are just a few.